Getting Started with aer

 cd path/to/ossc

-aer test force-app/main/defaultWhen you do not pass a schema file, aer test builds one automatically by scanning the metadata in the directories you supply.
+aer test force-app/main/defaultaer test builds a schema automatically by scanning the metadata in the directories you supply.
 The schema lives in memory for that run, so there is nothing to clean up afterward.
-Prefer a reusable schema file?
-Generate one once and pass it to later commands:
+You can pass multiple source directories when your project splits code across several paths:

 # Classic metadata format